Supported Internships

 Our programme includes maths, English and career development skills which are tailored to the young person to remove any barriers to employment, along with a work placement with an employer.

 The supported internship is for learners who are at the end of their educational journey and ready to move into employment with support.
-On completion of the supported internship your EHCP may cease.
+On completion of the supported internship, your EHCP will usually cease.

 What a Supported Internship Can Do for a Young Person